The Road to AutoDeclare.

 to build AI systems that can embody and work to these values.

-Humans and regulators will still want to validate their compliance with best practice around trustworthy AI.
+Humans and regulators will always want to validate their compliance with best practice around trustworthy AI.

 As a consequence, established AI trustworthiness frameworks like PRIDAR from CarefulAI, and new ones like BSI30440, ALTAI, and Plot 4ai, along with guidance from governments and regulators, will still be used in AI compliance auditing.

-As a leader in the validation of AI trustworthiness, CarefulAI discovered that between 40% to 48% of the auditable evidence of an AI systems trustworthiness exists in an AI supplier's codebase and system design.
+As a leader in the validation of AI trustworthiness CarefulAI discovered in 2022 that between 40% to 88% of the auditable evidence of an AI systems trustworthiness exists in an AI supplier's codebase and system design.

 If you are interested to work with or observe: CarefulAI, researchers, regulators, developers and AI platform leads as they work to bring the principles of AutoDeclare to market